Lehtoniemi (company): Ownership base expansion

 During the 1910s the business had run well, but as the production and materials tied a lot of capital, the company was vulnerable to economic downturns.
 Reduction of orders from the most significant customer, Imperial Russian Army, led to difficulties.
 The company form was changed to limited liability company under name Oy Lehtoniemi Ab on 15 January 1917.
 A part of the shares were sold to a St. Petersburg businessman Harald Lundsten and Emissioni Oy.
 The facilities could be now further modernised; in summer 1922 installed compressor plant increased productivity significantly, and a new carpenter shop followed in 1927.
 The company got more orders and the production achieved the goals.

-In 1925 the company owners were Liittopankki Oy with 45% share, Kansallis-Osake-Pankki (28%) and Wilhelm Wahlforss (17%).
+In 1925 the company owners were Liittopankki with 45% share, Kansallis-Osake-Pankki (28%) and Wilhelm Wahlforss (17%).
 In 1928 the ownership of Liittopankki had climbed up to 51%.

 Lehtoniemi workers together with manager Wilhelm Wahlforss in the early 1920s.